Benefits of Leaf Litter Mulch in the Garden and How to Make It

 Does Leaf Mulch Attract Bugs?

-The majority of insects attracted to leaf mulch are beneficial or benign, and their presence can support a more robust and resilient garden.
+Most insects attracted to leaf mulch are beneficial or benign, and their presence can support a more robust and resilient garden.

 What Time of Year Should You Use Leaf Mulch in Your Garden?